ssidwallet/flexid_py/demo/AriesOpenAPIDemo.md

     <img src="./collateral/2-Alice-Invitation-3.png" alt="Invitation Status">
 </details>

 To complete a connection with Faber, she must accept the invitation and send a corresponding connection request to Faber.
 Find the `connection_id` in the connection response from the previous **`POST /connections/receive-invitation`** endpoint call.
-You may note that the same data was sent to the controller as an event from ACA-Py and is visible in the terminal.
+You may note that the same data was sent to the controller as an event from FlexID and is visible in the terminal.
 Scroll to the **`POST /connections/{conn_id}/accept-invitation`** endpoint and paste the `connection_id` in the `id` parameter field (you will have to click the `Try it out` button to see the available URL parameters).
 The response from clicking `Execute` should show that the connection has a state of `request`.

 <details>
     <summary>Show me a screenshot - Accept Invitation Request</summary>